ASSERT-KTH/assert-gold-mine/docs/snic-run-experiments.md

 `Every time you do the login, you have to reload the modules that you want.`

-To ease the process, you can create a .sh file, where you put all the modules that have to be loaded, and source directy that file every time you do the login.
+To ease the process, you can create a .sh file, where you put all the modules that have to be loaded, and source directly that file every time you do the login.

 Example of the file: